 The teacher could also choose to do the inverse of this activity, in which case students would need to decide which of the three sentences they hear/read is true instead of false.
 Varying the activity in different lessons or units can help keep students engaged and interested.

-This activity could require interpretive reading or listening, depending on the teacher’s desires.
+This activity could require interpretive reading or listening, depending on the teacher’s intent.

 Depending on the availability of technology, this activity could be completed individually on an app like EdPuzzle.
 This way, teachers could see trends in student errors and provide individualized feedback, and students could read/listen at their own pace.